TanglePay/biota-swap/readme.md

 Detail infomation for this, can see [smpc-node keygen and sign workflow](https://github.com/TanglePay/smpc-node).

 ### 4. Config the bridge service
 Before run this service, you must fill the config/conf.toml file with the right parameter.
-Detail is in the exmaple conf.toml file.
+Detail is in the exmaple prod_conf.toml file.

 ## Run the Bridge service
 ```shell